iobroker-community-adapters/ioBroker.beckhoff/docs/en/admin.md

     ![createSymbols](img/addRoute.png)

     Important is that the AmsNetId and the AdressInfo (IP-Adress) matches with the Adapter Settings.
-For further Information about TwinCat Router and Security read Documentation on [Beckhoff Information System](https://infosys.beckhoff.com/ "Beckhoff Information System")
+For further Information about TwinCat Router and Security read Documentation on Synchronisierung [Beckhoff Information System](https://infosys.beckhoff.com/ "Beckhoff Information System")

 3. On TwinCat 2 Create a Struct and fill in your needed Symbols.
 Then add this Struct to a GlobalVariableTable.